OneSpan

 OneSpan Inc. (until 2018 Vasco Data Security International, Inc.) is an information security company based in Boston, Massachusetts.
 Services include an internet fraud prevention platform, multi-factor authentication tools and electronic signature software.

 History

 In 1984, T. Kendall Hunt founded Vasco as a consulting and software services company for corporate and governmental agencies.
-In 1991, the company acquired ThumbScan, which claimed to have the first fingerprint reader device for a computer.
+In 1991, the company acquired a majority interest in ThumbScan, which claimed to have the first fingerprint reader device for a computer.

 In 1993, the company was renamed Vasco Data Security International and expanded its offerings to include data security.
-Vasco was incorporated in 1997 and held its initial public offering in January 2000.
+Vasco Data Security International was incorporated in July 1997.
+A public offering in March 1998 made it the parent company of Vasco Corp., which was merged into it in October 1998.